w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 - [`max_candidate_depth`](https://github.com/paritytech/polkadot-sdk/blob/f204e3264f945c33b4cea18a49f7232c180b07c5/polkadot/primitives/src/vstaging/mod.rs#L49) -
   The maximum amount of candidates between the latest parablock and relay parent ancestor.
 Any blocks that exceed this limit will be ignored by the validators.

+## Terminology

+### Candidate Receipt

+Not the entire parablock, but the **candidate receipt** consisting of the hash of the parablock, state roots and ID info is placed on the parent block on the relay chain.
+The relay chain does not access the entire state of a parachain but only the values that changed during that block and the merkelized hashes of the unchanged values.

+### Contextual Execution

+Contextual execution refers to the context built by parablock ancestors used by collators to generate new parablocks.
+The difference in execution context between synchronous and asynchronous backing is as follows:

+Synchronous - The entire execution context comes from the latest relay block and most recently included parablock from the same parachain.

+Asynchronous - A baseline execution context is first set up using a parablock's relay parent and the most recently included parablock as of that relay parent.
+The relay parent need not be the most recent relay block.
+Predecessors of the block under construction live in the unincluded segment.

+Synchronous backing uses execution context entirely pulled from the relay chain.
+While asynchronous backing augments this with off-chain context from the unincluded segment.

+### Pipelining

+Asynchronous backing is a feature that introduces [pipelining](https://www.techtarget.com/whatis/definition/pipelining) to the parachain block [generation, backing and inclusion](./learn-parachains-protocol.md).
+It is analogous to the logical pipelining of processor instruction in "traditional" architectures, where some instructions may be executed before others are complete.
+Instructions may also be executed in parallel, enabling multiple processor parts to work on potentially different instructions simultaneously.

+Bundles of state transitions represented as blocks may be processed similarly.
+In the context of
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, pipelining aims to increase the throughput of the entire network by completing the backing and inclusion steps for different blocks at the same time.
+Asynchronous backing does not just allow for pipelining within a single pipe (or core).
+It lays the foundation for a large number of pipes (~10 cores) to run for the same parachain at the same time.
+In that way we have two distinct new forms of parallel computation: pipelining and multiple pipes.

+### Unincluded Segments

+Unincluded segments are chains of candidate parablocks that have yet to be included in the relay chain, i.e. they can contain parablocks at any stage pre-inclusion.
+The backing process occurs on the relay chain, whereas unincluded segments live in the runtimes of parachain collators.
+The core functionality that asynchronous backing brings is the ability to build on these unincluded segments of block ancestors rather than ancestors included in the relay chain state.

+Compared to synchronous backing, contextual execution shifts from being the parablock ancestors included in the relay chain to being the latest ancestor parablock pushed into the unincluded segment.
+This allows collators to build parablocks earlier, giving them plenty of time to fit more transactions and prepare block candidates for backing and inclusion.

 ## Learn More